sammancoaching/website/exercises/games/bdd_tasks_activities.md

 **What:** Write code so that the software gains the capability described in the User Story.
 **Who:** Developers.
 **Outcome:** Working software.
-Scenarios that can be successfully executed against the software.
+Scenarios can be successfully executed against the software.

 ## Automate Scenarios